Dover, New Hampshire

 Dover is a city in Strafford County, New Hampshire, United States.
-The population was 32,741 at the 2020 census, making it the largest city in the New Hampshire Seacoast region and the fifth largest municipality in the state.
+The population was 32,741 at the 2020 census, making it the most populous city in the New Hampshire Seacoast region and the fifth most populous city in New Hampshire.

 It is the county seat of Strafford County, and home to Wentworth-Douglass Hospital, the Woodman Institute Museum, and the Children's Museum of New Hampshire.

 Etymology

+The city is named for Dover, Kent, England.
 First recorded in its Latinised form of Portus Dubris, the word "Dover" derives from the Brythonic word for "waters" (dwfr in Middle Welsh).
 The same element is present in the word's French (Douvres) and Modern Welsh (Dofr) forms.

 History

 Settlement

 The first known European to explore the region was Martin Pring from Bristol, England, in 1603.

-In 1623, William and Edward Hilton settled at Pomeroy Cove on Dover Point, making Dover the oldest permanent settlement in New Hampshire, and seventh in the United States.
-One of the colony's four original townships, it then included Durham, Madbury, Newington, Lee, Somersworth and Rollinsford.
+In 1623, brothers William and Edward Hilton settled at Pomeroy Cove on Dover Point, near the confluence of the Bellamy and Piscataqua rivers.
+This first settlement makes Dover the oldest permanent settlement in New Hampshire, and seventh in the United States.

-The Hiltons' name survives at Hilton Park on Dover Point (originally known as Hilton Point), where the brothers settled near the confluence of the Bellamy and Piscataqua rivers.
-They were fishmongers sent from London by the Company of Laconia to establish a colony and fishery on the Piscataqua.
-In 1631, however, it contained only three houses.
+The Hiltons were fishmongers sent from London by the Council for New England's Laconia Company to establish a colony and fishery on the Piscataqua.
+In 1631, however, the colony contained only three houses.
 William Hilton built a salt works on the property (salt-making was the principal industry in his hometown of Northwich, England).
 He also served as Deputy to the General Court (the colonial legislature).
+The Hiltons' name survives at Hilton Park on Dover Point (originally known as Hilton Point).

+The colony's original townships included Durham, Madbury, Newington, Lee, Somersworth and Rollinsford.

 In 1633, the plantation was bought by a group of English Puritans who planned to settle in New England, including Viscount Saye and Sele, Baron Brooke and John Pym.
-They promoted colonization in America, and that year Hilton's Point received numerous immigrants, many from Bristol.
+They promoted colonization in America, and so that year Hilton's Point received numerous immigrants, many from Bristol.
 They renamed the settlement Bristol.
-Atop the nearby hill they built a meetinghouse surrounded by an entrenchment, with a jail nearby.
+Atop the nearby hill, they built a meetinghouse surrounded by an entrenchment, with a jail nearby.

 The town was called Dover in 1637 by the new governor, Reverend George Burdett.
 It was possibly named after Robert Dover, an English lawyer who resisted Puritanism.
 With the 1639 arrival of Thomas Larkham, however, it was renamed after Northam in Devon, where he had been preacher.
 But Lord Saye and Sele's group lost interest in their settlements, both here and at Saybrook, Connecticut, when their plan to establish a hereditary aristocracy in the colonies met disfavor in New England.
 Consequently, the plantation was sold in 1641 to Massachusetts and again named Dover.